If none of the options on our Elevation Data page meet your needs, this help guide will show you how to:

 While users can download a free trial version of Global Mapper at http://www.globalmapper.com/, this version is not the full version and does have considerable restrictions that do not allow the user to export to any file type.
-The Global Mapper found on the GIS Workstations on the lower floor of the MacOdrum Library has full functionality.
+The Global Mapper found on the library's GIS Workstations has full functionality.

 1. Find a digital elevation model (DEM) in ASTER GDEM